Campus Improvement Plan

 Family and Community Engagement Strengths

-- Community is in School provides additional or specialized supports students and families
+- Communities in Schools (CIS) provides specialized support for our students and families

 Problem Statements Identifying Family and Community Engagement Needs